Real Estate Development Process

 The construction team should monitor the project closely to ensure smooth operations and mitigate the potential risks of project cost or time overruns.
 Being the most expensive stage of the process, it is imperative to avoid costly mistakes and substandard work, which may cause the property or the improvement to fail before its expected lifetime, incurring greater costs down the line.

 The development project is typically funded by a few sources, including the sponsor, external investors and short-term construction loans.
 The construction team is paid based on achievement of construction milestones.
-Investments and loans made during this stage provide lower returns than in pre-development, but higher returns than those made for fully-constructed buildings or improvements.
+Investments and loans made during this stage provide lower returns than in pre-development, but are higher than those made for fully-constructed buildings or improvements.

 Additionally, the developer may start making plans to market the project, pre-lease the property, and hire a property manager for the next stage of development.
 The end of the construction stage comes when safety inspections are carried out on the completed property and a certificate of occupancy is granted.
 This allows for the commencement of the final stage of development: property operations.